Ex-Michigan tight end Chuck Christian says he was abused

 Although Christian said Anderson’s actions were widely known decades ago by players, he does not think anyone shared their concerns with Schembechler.

-“I can’t imagine coach Schembechler knowing something like that, and allowing it to happen to his players,” he said.
-“I just I just can’t even fathom that.”
+”I can’t imagine coach Schembechler knowing something like that, and allowing it to happen to his players,” he said. ”I just can’t even fathom that.”

 Schembechler, who died in 2006, led the Wolverines from 1969-89 and ended his career with 194 wins at what is college football’s winningest program.
 His career coaching record was 234-65-8, including six seasons at Miami of Ohio.

-Note: This story has been corrected to reflect that the University of Minnesota official accused of abuse was an assistant coach on the men’s hockey team, not a sports doctor at the school.